top of page

 Remember that being in the mountains there will be ascent and descent and occasionally steep terrain!

 The paths are good and we will always be there to assist you.
+Our Open Group Walks are no harder than T2 (see below)

 We recommend using walking poles and have some you can borrow if you don't have your own.